nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to display an existing group.
+1. User requests to display a group in TABS.
 2. TABS displays the group with its members.

 &nbsp;&nbsp;